 Compare School Options

 • How long does it take to complete this online degree?
 The amount of time it takes you to complete your degree program depends on whether you study part-time or full-time.
 While full-time students can usually complete their program in two to three years, part-time students might take up to seven years.

 Make sure to keep track of important program details while you research your options for this degree.
-Make note of the programs you’re most interested in and include information about application deadlines, course prerequisites, and procedures for applying.
+Take note of the programs you’re most interested in and carefully review information about application deadlines, course prerequisites, and procedures for applying.

-If you require financial aid, be sure to submit applications for FAFSA, scholarships, and grants on time and according to guidelines.
+If you require financial aid, be sure to complete your FAFSA and submit applications for scholarships and grants on time and according to guidelines.

+Compare School Options